beenotung/ionic-vanilla-router-demo/README.md

 # ionic-vanilla-router-demo

-This repo demostrates how to use ionic components and it's built-in client-side rendering router to build single-page-app in vanilla js (without angular/vue/react nor stencil).
+This repo demonstrates how to use ionic components and it's built-in client-side rendering router to build single-page-app in vanilla js (without angular/vue/react nor stencil).

 Online Demo: https://ionic-vanilla-router-demo.surge.sh